Have you ever wandered through a health food store and wondered, “Just how popular are these herbal supplements?” The answer might surprise you.

 Source: HerbalGram

-While rigorously tested pharmaceutical drugs dominate the healthcare market, pre-made herbal remedies have seen a surge in popularity due to the perceived benefits of natural ingredients, coupled with a desire for more holistic prevention and overall well-being.
+While rigorously tested pharmaceutical drugs dominate the healthcare market, pre-made herbal remedies have surged in popularity due to the perceived benefits of natural ingredients, coupled with desires for more holistic prevention and overall well-being.

-This shift reveals people’s willingness to take control of their own health, hoping that these supplements can provide protection as our world navigates this unprecedented era.
+This shift reveals people’s willingness to take control of their health, hoping these supplements can provide protection as our world navigates this unprecedented era.

 Of the Americans who take herbal supplements, only about a third of them inform their physicians that they are doing so.